Miklós Bánffy: Biography

 The Bánffy family emerged in 15th-century Transylvania and established itself among the foremost dynasties of the country.
 They owned a grand palace in Kolozsvár (Cluj, Klausenburg), one of the main cities of Transylvania and one of the province's largest castles at Bonchida.
 One branch was raised to a barony in the 1660s, while another became counts in 1855.
 The barons produced a 19th-century prime minister of Hungary (Dezső Bánffy), and the counts held important offices at court.
-Among the latter was Count Miklós, born in Kolozsvár on 30 December 1873, as the only son and younger child of Count György Bánffy de Losoncz (1844-1929) and his wife and cousin, Baroness Irma Mária Bánffy de Losoncz (1852-1875).
-He had one sister, Countess Katalin Clarisse Mária (1871-1974), married to Tamás Barcsay de Nagybarcsa (1868-1936).
+Among the latter was Count Miklós, born in Kolozsvár on 30 December 1873, as the only son and younger child of Count György Bánffy de Losoncz (1844–1929) and his wife and cousin, Baroness Irma Mária Bánffy de Losoncz (1852–1875).
+He had one sister, Countess Katalin Clarisse Mária (1871–1974), married to Tamás Barcsay de Nagybarcsa (1868–1936).

 Beginning his political career at the time when Hungary was a constituent of Austria-Hungary, Bánffy was elected a Member of Parliament in 1901 and became Director of the Hungarian State Theatres (1913–1918).
 Both a traditionalist and a member of the avant-garde, he wrote five plays, two books of short stories, and a distinguished novel.
 Overcoming fierce opposition, his intervention made it possible for Béla Bartók's works to have their first performance in Budapest.

 Bánffy became Foreign Minister of Hungary in his cousin Count István Bethlen's government of 1921.
 Although he detested the politics of the Regent, Admiral Miklós Horthy, he worked to review the boundary revisions confirmed by the Treaty of Trianon after World War I through which Transylvania had been transferred to Romania.
 Little progress was made, and he retired from office.
-He returned to Transylvania in 1926, and the Romanian King Ferdinand I granted him citizenship with the condition of not engaging in revizionist politics.
+He returned to Transylvania in 1926, and the Romanian King Ferdinand I granted him citizenship with the condition of not engaging in revisionist politics.